Randall Cobb (American football): 2014 season

-In Week 4, Cobb had seven receptions for 113 yards and two touchdowns in a 38–17 victory over the Chicago Bears.
-In Week 7, against the Carolina Panthers, he had six receptions for 121 yards and one touchdown in the 38–17 victory.
-In the following game, against the New Orleans Saints, he had five receptions for 126 yards and one touchdown in the 44–23 loss.
+In Week 4, Cobb had seven receptions for 113 yards and two touchdowns in a 38–17 victory over the Bears.
+Three weeks later against the Carolina Panthers, he had six receptions for 121 yards and a touchdown in the 38–17 victory.
+In the next game against the Saints, Cobb had five receptions for 126 yards and a touchdown during the 44–23 loss.
 In Week 11, he had season-highs with 10 receptions and 129 receiving yards against the Philadelphia Eagles.
-In Week 16, against the Tampa Bay Buccaneers, he had 11 receptions for 131 yards in the 20–3 victory.
-On January 19, Cobb was named as a replacement for Dez Bryant in the Pro Bowl.
+During Week 16 against the Tampa Bay Buccaneers, Cobb had 11 receptions for 131 yards in the 20–3 victory.
+On January 19, he was named as a replacement for Dez Bryant in the Pro Bowl.

-Cobb finished the season with 91 receptions on 126 targets for 1,287 yards and 12 touchdowns.
+Cobb finished the season with 91 receptions for 1,287 yards and 12 touchdowns.
 He had a six-game touchdown streak and had five games going over 100 yards on the year.
-The Packers finished with a 12–4 record and earned a first-round bye as the 2-seed in the NFC.
-In the Divisional Round, against the Dallas Cowboys, he had eight receptions for 116 yards in the 26–21 victory.
-In the NFC Championship against the Seattle Seahawks, he had seven receptions for 62 yards and a touchdown in the 28–22 overtime loss.
-He was ranked as the 100th best player in the NFL by his fellow players on the NFL Top 100 Players of 2014.
+The Packers finished with a 12–4 record and earned a first-round bye as the #2-seed in the NFC.
+In the Divisional Round, against the Dallas Cowboys, Cobb had eight receptions for 116 yards during the 26–21 victory.
+In the NFC Championship Game against the Seattle Seahawks, he had seven receptions for 62 yards and a touchdown during the 28–22 overtime road loss.
+Cobb was ranked as the 100th best player in the NFL by his fellow players on the NFL Top 100 Players of 2014.